Making it Work from Home: How to get through Remote Working, Emotionally & Psychologically

 Ask for Professional Help if you are Struggling

 As can be seen, there are ways of managing the current WFH challenges that involve potentially adjusting old ways of thinking and making amendments to our behaviours.
 Keep in mind it is normal to find this period challenging, so be kind to yourself and consider prioritising your emotional wellbeing that bit more.
-And if you are struggling to make it on your own, and notice anxiety, low mood, anger or other issues arising, consider asking help from a counsellor or therapist.
+And if you are struggling to make it on your own, consider asking help from a counsellor or therapist.
 You can make contact with someone from Therapy Central and even get a free 15 minutes consultation with us.

 Author: Dr Amy Smith, Therapy Central Director